“Come, come, whoever you are, wanderer, worshipper, lover of leaving…”

 Art for All

 Art for All is an open, on-going, self governing group.
 Join at any time.
 Thursdays from 10-12 PM at UUCC in the Social Hall.
 For adults interested in working on art (of their own choosing) together for support, encouragement, and feedback (no instruction provided).
 Participants bring their own art supplies, including easels (as applicable).
 Participants are responsible for protecting tables and chairs and for clean-up after sessions.
 Each session is stand-alone.
 For more information, contact Ruthie Saunders at firstname.lastname@example.org or (803) 776-6608.

 What is the role of religion in modern America and how do congregations work as social systems?
-A short course on the sociology of American religion, based on American Grace by Robert B. Putnam and David E, Campbell (2012) will be offered this fall at UUCC.
-The book is based on extensive surveys of religion and public life in America, including studies of congregations and interview findings.The course will be offered in seven sessions, on alternate Sundays, between September 3, and December 3, at 1:00 pm in the UUCC Library.
+A short course on the sociology of American religion, based on American Grace by Robert B. Putnam and David E, Campbell (2012) began September 3. at UUCC.
+The book is based on extensive surveys of religion and public life in America, including studies of congregations and interview findings.The course is offered in seven sessions, on alternate Sundays, between September 3, and December 3, at 1:00 pm in the UUCC Library.
 For more information and to sign up, please contact the instructor, Don Cooper, before August 31st at email@example.com (preferred contact) or at 803-466-5087.

 Adult Religious Education would like to sponsor a course on spiritual practices.
 The course would be interactive and inclusive of all forms of spirituality.
 If you would be interested in facilitating this course please contact Pat Mohr at email@example.com.